-After much discussion about what to do for our next Butterball-related post, we decided the best option was a step-by-step video on how to prepare a turkey.
+After much discussion about what to do for our next Butterball-related post, we decided the best option was to talk about how to cook a Butterball turkey.
 We came to this conclusion for many reasons:

 1) Cooking a turkey is easy.
-But it’s much easier to get the hang of it when you actually see the steps in person.
+But it can be scary.
+Mostly because you’re often cooking it for a crowd and because there’s a lot of talk about turkey being dry and not great.
 We were often intimidated by cooking a turkey but after three fantastic years working with the people at Butterball we felt so confident sharing this with you!

 Butterball’s website is also a wonderful resource for tips and tricks, so be sure to check it out as well!